ppy/osu-wiki/wiki/History_of_osu!/2007/en.md

 ![](img/2007-09.jpg)

 September 17, 2007 was the "birth" of osu! as far as the public was concerned.
 The forums as we know them today were established, and hosted from peppy's home domain (`ppy.sh`).
-Attention was gained via a news announcement on [bemanistyle](http://bemanistyle.com) in [this post](https://web.archive.org/web/20071221020801/http://www.bemanistyle.com/index.php?news_id=483)<!-- thank you, Wayback Machine --> which drew quite a few interested people with previous rhythm game experience.
+Attention was gained via a news announcement on [bemanistyle](http://bemanistyle.com) in [this post](https://web.archive.org/web/20071221020801/http://www.bemanistyle.com/index.php?news_id=483) which drew quite a few interested people with previous rhythm game experience.

 ![](img/2007-09_01.jpg "Slider creation in the editor")